mradocy/Showcase-Prep-Info/README.md

   * Water
   * Hand sanitizer (place on table, optional for players)
   * Friends (ensure at least 1 person is at the table at all times)

+## What to do at event:

+* 10 second pitch to players.
+* Drink water.
+* Exchange shifts with friends.
+  * When off duty: rest, eat, look at other games.
+* Take pictures.